Dien Bien Phu and the top 10 things to see and do in Dien Bien

-It is in Thanh Luong commune, 5 km from Dien Bien Phu city, that we will access Hua Pe hot thermal spring, near the Hua Pe artificial lake.
-With beautiful assets, the place is known as a great attraction for well-being and therapy.
+It is in Thanh Luong commune, 5 km from Dien Bien Phu city, that we will access Hua Pe hot thermal spring, near Hua Pe artificial lake.
+With beautiful assets, the place is known as a great attraction for well-being and relaxation.

 5. The Pha Din pass